FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/work-item-issue.md

 ## 2. **Objective** *
 State the objective of this work item.
 What outcome is expected?
-- **Success Criteria**: Define how success will be measured (e.g. columns, KPIs, metrics, content).
+- **Success Criteria**: Define how success will be measured (e.g. metrics and KPIs).

 Your input ...

 ## 3. **Supporting Documentation** *
 Include links to supporting documents such as:
-- Data Examples: [Link to data or relevant files]
+- Data Examples: [Link to data or relevant files; DO NOT share proprietary information]
 - Related Use Cases or Discussion Documents: [Link to discussion]
 - PRs or Other References: [Link to relevant references]